Skip to main content

 The journey of this key from administration to the lock is filled with challenges.
 Your body is a dynamic environment, equipped with powerful digestive enzymes and metabolic processes designed to break down foreign substances.
 A peptide, which is fundamentally a chain of amino acids, is naturally vulnerable to these processes.

 Its structure is its primary defense.
-A simple, flexible chain of is easily dismantled, much like a flimsy key bending before it can turn in the lock.
+A simple, flexible chain of amino acids is easily dismantled, much like a flimsy key bending before it can turn in the lock.
 For a peptide to be effective, its structure must provide the resilience needed to survive this journey and arrive at the cellular receptor intact.

 The Architecture of a Peptide